 Price by 1-70 Grade (Latest Auction Records Included)

-The following market activity chart clearly illustrate the collectible value trends for this coin:
+The following market activity chart clearly illustrates the collectible value trends for this coin:

 Market Activity: 2018-P Half Dollar